ayush-mazumdar/ayush-mazumdar.github.io/_projects/Sar.md

   <!-- REPLACE VIDEO_ID_HERE with your YouTube video ID -->
   <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/fT-5uo8aazs" title="SAR ADC Oscilloscope Demo" allowfullscreen></iframe>
 </div>
-<p class="text-center text-muted"><small>Oscilloscope capture of the SAR binary search converging on the input voltage — each step visible as the DAC output homes in from the MSB down.</small></p>
+<p class="text-center text-muted"><small>Oscilloscope capture of the SAR binary search converging on the input voltage.
+Each step is visible as the DAC output homes in from the MSB down.</small></p>

 ---